 Our research and development efforts often involve the controlled use of laboratory animals.
-Activist groups such as People for the Ethical Treatment of Animals oppose this type of testing and may interfere with it directly or by generating negative publicity about us.
+Opposition to this practice by domestic or foreign activist groups such as People for the Ethical Treatment of Animals may interfere with the use of animal testing.
+Negative publicity generated by activist groups may harm companies using this practice, including us.
 In addition, physical force and demonstrations may occur against us or our collaborative partners which could delay the testing of our products.
-In addition, lobbying efforts against the use of animals in testing is ongoing, and may result in changes in laws, regulations or accepted clinical procedures that would restrict the use of animals in testing our products.
-These changes would delay our product development until we found other methods for effective testing.
+Lobbying efforts by activist groups and other groups and individuals against the use of animals in testing is ongoing, and may result in changes in laws, regulations or accepted clinical procedures that would restrict the use of animals in testing.
+If any of these changes occur, delays in our product development will likely result until we find other methods for effective testing.

-WE DEPEND GREATLY ON THE INTELLECTUAL CAPABILITIES AND EXPERIENCE OF OUR KEY EXECUTIVES AND SCIENTISTS AND THE LOSS OF ANY OF THEM COULD AFFECT OUR ABILITY TO DEVELOP OUR PRODUCTS
+WE DEPEND GREATLY ON THE INTELLECTUAL CAPABILITIES AND EXPERIENCE OF OUR KEY EXECUTIVES AND SCIENTISTS AND THE LOSS OF ANY OF THEM COULD AFFECT OUR ABILITY TO DEVELOP OUR PRODUCT CANDIDATES

 The loss of Dr. Una S. Ryan, our president and chief executive officer, or other key members of our staff could harm us.
 We have employment agreements with Dr. Ryan and one other senior executive officer.
-We do not have any key-person insurance coverage.
-We also depend on our scientific collaborators and advisors, all of whom have outside commitments that may limit their availability to us.
+We also depend on our scientific collaborators and advisors, all of whom have other commitments that may limit their availability to us.
 In addition, we believe that our future success will depend in large part upon our ability to attract and retain highly skilled scientific, managerial and marketing personnel, particularly as we expand our activities in clinical trials, the regulatory approval process and sales and manufacturing.
 We face significant competition for this type of personnel from other companies, research and academic institutions, government entities and other organizations.
 We cannot predict our success in hiring or retaining the personnel we require for continued growth.